Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/flywheel-1/identify.typ

   (
     (true, "Identify the design constraints and goals for the flywheel.
 (Everyone)"), (true, "Brainstorm possible configurations for the flywheel.
-(Everyone)"), (false, "Select the best flywheel configuration using a decision matrix.
-(Everyone)"), (false, "Create a plan for the construction of the flywheel using CAD.
+(Everyone)"), (true, "Select the best flywheel configuration using a decision matrix.
+(Everyone)"), (true, "Create a plan for the construction of the flywheel using CAD.
 (Ajibola and Makhi)"), )
 )